GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > - since everything should have merged (other than unclassified), we don't need the generated variable so you can `drop _merge`
 > - see `help merge`

-Just a little bit of cleaning using the code below and we'll have a final dataset to use for our analysis!
+With a little bit of cleaning using the code below, we'll have a final dataset to use for our analysis!
 ```
+*more cleaning
   rename CountryName ctry
   rename CountryCode iso
   lab var iso "ISO Country Code"
   lab var year "Year"
   order reg inc, before(ag_empl)
 ```

 > C.2 - Save